ruuda/blog/posts/the-numeric-type-alignment-chart.md

 I can just change it later.

 Finally,
-maybe I’m weighing referential transparency too much.
+maybe I’m weighing referential transparency too heavily.
-Many languages have multiple notions of equality, and I expect that even RCL will violate the substitution property at some point.
+Many languages choose to have multiple notions of equality, even though that adds complexity.
+I expect that even RCL
+will violate the substitution property at some point.
 For example,
 I want to make dicts preserve their insertion order (like in Python),